 Some allergy sufferers are experiencing a delayed reaction after allergy shots (myself included).
 If you’re among those who have experienced this, don’t worry, you’re not alone.
 Here’s what you need to know about delayed reactions and how to cope with them.

-This image is of the back of my arm/elbow.
-If you look closely you can see where there is lots of redness and swelling.
-This swelling and redness kept spreading over a couple of days.
+This image is of the back of my arm/elbow after I received an allergy shot.
+If you look closely you can see where there is lots of redness and arm swelling.
+My injection site was on the back of my arm.
+My arm was warm to the touch and swollen for a few days.

 I wish I had a better picture, but do you know how hard it is to get an image of your own elbow?!

-Yes, delayed reactions are common.
-In fact, they can occur in up to 20% of people who receive allergy shots.
+Yes, delayed reactions after allergy shots are common.
+In fact, they can occur in up to 20% of people who receive allergy immunotherapy.
 However, don’t let this discourage you from getting the treatment you need.
 Delayed reactions are usually mild and manageable.

 How to know if you’re having a delayed reaction after getting allergy shots